shrutivaidya-design/Customer_Behavior_Analysis/README.md

 - Final report
 - Presentation (PPT)

-💡 Key Takeaway
+## 💡 Key Takeaway
-This project highlights the complete data analytics lifecycle, combining technical skills with business storytelling to deliver meaningful insights.
+This project highlights the complete data analytics lifecycle -from raw data to business insights-combining technical skills in Python, SQL, and Power BI with effective data storytelling.